 We have to be careful with the mowing though, not to go too short, the best is to keep our grass slightly longer (30 – 50mm depending on the type of your grass) during the cool winter months.
 As the soil temperature goes down the growth of the lawn will significantly slow down and we can go twice as long without mowing it compare to the summer months.
 While we don’t need to mow very often during winter it is still extremely important to maintain our lawn well and keep it healthy to prevent bare patches and weed infections.

 It is also important to let more sun to reach your lawn so if possible cut back branches of surrounding trees and bushes.

-For long–term maintenance, airing your lawn is vital.
-To test how compact your grass is drive your garden fork into the ground and if it does not go too deep then it might need some oxygen and water.
-On small areas the best way to aerate your soil is to wiggle a pitchfork in the soil every 100mm.
+For long-term maintenance, airing your lawn is vital.
+To test how compact your grass is, drive your garden fork into the ground and if it does not go too deep then it might need some oxygen and water.
+In small areas, the best way to aerate your soil is to wiggle a pitchfork in the soil every 100mm.

-Use slow release fertilizer that provides constant nourishing over the long period.
-If you don’t see good response to your autumn lawn maintenance then you might have acted a bit too late, the soil is already too cold or the pH level is not optimal. pH testing kits can be sourced from your local garden center or hardware store or even from online.
+Use a slow-release fertilizer that provides constant nourishing over a long period.
+If you don’t see a good response to your autumn lawn maintenance then you might have acted a bit too late, the soil is already too cold or the pH level is not optimal. pH testing kits can be sourced from your local garden center or hardware store or even online.